Zeneric09/Proper-Comic-2024/README.md

 You need to download comicified versions of the optional mods' textures that are listed here on this very page if you want to use the optional mods (that use textures):

-[download optional comicified textures] - google drive - overwrite/replace all.
+[download optional comicified textures] - google drive.

 OPTIONAL RECOMMENDED MODS (THAT USE COMICIFIED TEXTURES) - FOR A PROPER GTA SA COMICAL 2024 EXPERIENCE™.